Yankees vs. Braves Player Props Betting Odds

 Olson Stats

-- Olson heads into this matchup looking to extend his five-game hit streak.
-During his last five outings he is hitting .429 with a double, four home runs, four walks and seven RBI.
+- Olson brings a six-game streak with at least one hit into this matchup.
+During his last 10 outings he is hitting .432 with a double, five home runs, 12 walks and 13 RBI.

 Olson Recent Games